serhii-chernenko/sqlite-id-uuid-performance-test/README.md

 ## The best option

-Andrew Sherman (creator of Drizzle ORM) suggested to me the best approach.
+Andrew Sherman (the creator of Drizzle ORM) suggested to me the best approach.
 I can create a custom type via Drizzle ORM that returns integer in the same way for the `id` column.
 So, just go forward with auto-incremented integer primary key.
 But!
 It can be encoded only on select (no need for insert) to hide the exact value when returned from API.

 Screenshot explanation:
 ![image](https://github.com/user-attachments/assets/bc85fdb9-50d4-41c8-a9d5-74d8260e68d7)